LazaUK/AOAI-GPT4Vision-Streamlit-SDKv1/README.md

     }
 }
 ```
-6. As an "easter egg", the Web app will animate snow flakes on the first run or after Web browser session's refresh.
+6. As an "easter egg", the Web app will animate snow flakes on the first run or after a Web browser session's refresh.
 Post-festive season, you can comment out line # 35.
 ``` Python
 st.snow() # New Year's theme :)
 ```